- P 604-687-0549 EXT 102

 Karey primarily acts for First Nations and First Nations organizations in court and negotiations with government and industry on matters relating to Aboriginal rights and title, consultation, regulatory matters, including environmental assessments, and general governance matters, including status and membership issues.
 Karey also has experience in other public law related work, including with respect to Charter rights litigation and public inquiries.

-Karey has a special concern for ending violence against women.
+Karey has a special concern for ending violence against women and gender discrimination.
 She acted as Associate Commission Counsel for the BC Missing Women’s Commission of Inquiry.
-She is co-counsel for Mandy Lewis with respect to her class proceeding against Westjet for its ongoing breach of its employment contracts with female flight attendants to create and maintain a workplace free from harassment.
+She is counsel for Mandy Lewis with respect to her class proceeding against Westjet for its ongoing breach of its employment contracts with female flight attendants to create and maintain a workplace free from harassment.
 For more information on this proceeding click here.
-She is also a board member of Women Against Violence Against Women (WAVAW), and organization that provides support services to women survivors of sexualized violence.
+She is also a past board member of Women Against Violence Against Women (WAVAW), an organization that provides support services to women survivors of sexualized violence.

 - Aboriginal rights litigation